VetNexusMD professional nexus letter services logo

 Primary Mental Health Conditions

-- Generalized Anxiety Disorder and Other Anxiety Disorders: Including panic disorder, social anxiety disorder, and unspecified anxiety disorders with service connection to military occupational stressors, hazardous duty, or hostile environments.
+• Generalized Anxiety Disorder and Other Anxiety Disorders: Including panic disorder, social anxiety disorder, and unspecified anxiety disorders with service connection to military occupational stressors, hazardous duty, or hostile environments.

-- Military Sexual Trauma (MST) and PTSD: Specialized nexus opinions for veterans whose PTSD stems from sexual assault or harassment during military service.
+• Military Sexual Trauma (MST) and PTSD: Specialized nexus opinions for veterans whose PTSD stems from sexual assault or harassment during military service.
 We understand the unique evidentiary challenges of MST claims and the relaxed stressor verification standards under 38 C.F.R.
 Section 3.304(f)(5).

-- Adjustment Disorders: Service-connected adjustment disorders with depressed mood, anxiety, or mixed features related to military transition, operational stress, or deployment-related experiences.
+• Adjustment Disorders: Service-connected adjustment disorders with depressed mood, anxiety, or mixed features related to military transition, operational stress, or deployment-related experiences.

-Secondary Conditions We Assess
+Secondary Conditions We Provide Opinions On

 Many veterans have physical conditions that are secondary to, or aggravated by, their service-connected mental health conditions.
 VetNexusMD provides the psychiatric nexus opinion connecting the mental health condition to the secondary physical condition.
-Physical diagnoses must come from appropriate specialists and be documented in existing medical records.
+Physical findings must come from appropriate specialists and be documented in existing medical records.

-- Insomnia secondary to PTSD or depression: Sleep disturbance is a core symptom of both PTSD and major depressive disorder, supported by extensive clinical literature.
+• Insomnia secondary to PTSD or depression: Sleep disturbance is a core symptom of both PTSD and major depressive disorder, supported by extensive clinical literature.

-- TBI-related secondary mental health conditions: Depression, anxiety, and cognitive dysfunction secondary to service-connected traumatic brain injury.
+• TBI-related secondary mental health conditions: Depression, anxiety, and cognitive dysfunction secondary to service-connected traumatic brain injury.

-- Secondary depression or anxiety: Mental health conditions that develop as a consequence of living with chronic service-connected conditions such as chronic pain, tinnitus, or physical disability.
+• Secondary depression or anxiety: Mental health conditions that develop as a consequence of living with chronic service-connected conditions such as chronic pain, tinnitus, or physical disability.

 Our Process: How Working with a Nexus Letter Doctor at VetNexusMD Works

 We have designed a streamlined, secure process to make obtaining a nexus letter as straightforward as possible.
-All records are handled through our HIPAA-compliant CharmHealth patient portal, ensuring the confidentiality of your protected health information at every step.
+All records are handled through our HIPAA-compliant CharmHealth portal, ensuring the confidentiality of your protected health information at every step.

-Reach out by phone at (617) 506-3411 or email director@vetnexusmd.com.
+1. Initial Contact: Reach out by phone at (617) 506-3411 or email director@vetnexusmd.com.
 Describe your claimed condition(s) and service history.
 We will let you know whether your case falls within our scope of practice.

-Submit your $500 record review fee.
+3. Record Review & Deposit: Submit your $500 record review fee.
 Dr. Lee conducts a thorough review of all submitted records to determine whether a supportable nexus opinion can be provided for your claimed condition(s).

-Receive your completed nexus letter as a signed digital PDF, ready to submit to the VA with your disability claim or appeal.
-Standard turnaround is 1–2 weeks on average from deposit and receipt of all required records.
+5. Delivery: Receive your completed nexus letter as a signed digital PDF, ready to submit to the VA with your disability claim or appeal.
+Standard turnaround is 1-2 weeks on average from deposit and receipt of all required records.

 Nexus Letter Doctor Pricing